What is a Portal System?

 Hepatic Portal System and Its Functions

-The hepatic portal system is a system of veins.
-It comprises the hepatic portal vein and its capillaries.
+The hepatic portal system is a complex system of hepatic portal veins and its capillaries.
 It is also known as the portal venous system.

 The hepatic portal system is a crucial part of the circulatory system.
 However, there are other systems of veins in the body that are referred to as the portal venous system.